vexyl/MCHawk/README.md

 # MCHawk

-This is a Minecraft classic server written in C++.
+This is a Minecraft classic server written in C++ and Lua for plugins.

 Libraries: SFML, Boost, LuaBridge, OpenSSL, and zlib